gurdjieff-finland/gurdjieff-finland.github.io/index_en.md

 **Our groups are the only groups in Finland that are recognized as part of the main lineage from Gurdjieff**, with links to the key groups in Europe (London and Paris), North America (New York, San Francisco and Washington) and Latin America.
-The groups in Finland were established by an American whose teacher was sent by Gurdjieff to form the Washington  group.
+The first group was established in Helsinki in January 2002 by Bob Reinstein, whose teacher Hugh Ripman was sent by Gurdjieff to establish a group in Washington in 1949.
+Ripman passed the Gurdjieff influence to Reinstein in 1979.
+Related groups in Finland are all based on the Gurdjieff-Ripman approach.

 If you are interested in such a practical approach, you may be able to join existing groups or be involved in forming a new group in a community where you do not already have one.

 ---

-please contact:  gurdjieffsociety.fi@gmail.com
+Please contact:  gurdjieffsociety.fi@gmail.com